Problem

-The 2015 Australian Infrastructure Audit found that growth in national mineral and gas exports will lead to significant growth in demand for regional highway, rail and port infrastructure.
+The 2019 Australian Infrastructure Audit outlines that infrastructure supporting further growth in national mineral and gas exports, including highways, rail and port infrastructure, plays an essential role as a catalyst for growth and development in northern Australia.
 Improving connections to ports will be essential to supporting these industries.

 In 2019–20, the Port of Gladstone had 1,868 ships call to transport 34 major cargoes, totalling over 122.5 million tonnes.
 The port’s most recent 50-year plan (2012) envisages the port’s capacity will ultimately grow to 250–300 million tonnes per year.
 The Audit noted that the Port of Gladstone handled around 7.5% of Australia’s total bulk imports and exports (measured in gross mass tonnes) in 2012–13.